rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+# February 20, 2024
+- added the "cheating" by only interacting with the vertex to bind
+- played around - we can still extract, can't get it to release
+- next: formulate optimization to get it to extract and release

 # February 16, 2024
 - did lots of experimenting: we're having lots of issues with interactions with other vertices
 - plan (next week):